boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 **Wrap**

-This option allows you to wrap legend items based on the 'Text Width' value.
+This option allows you to trim the legend items if its legend exceeds the `Text Width` value.

 ![Legend Overflow Wrap Option in chart](/static/assets/visualizing-data/visualization-widgets/images/doughnut-chart/legend-text-overflow-wrap-option.png)